alexharri/website/posts/icelandic-developer-survey-2024.md

 ## Final words

-I want to thank [Telma Guðbjörg Eyþórsdóttir][telma] and [Jóhann Guðmundsson][johann] (both software developers at Kolibri) for driving this awesome initiative!
-Additional thanks goes to [Anna Signý Guðbjörnsdóttir][anna] (CEO at Kolibri) and the other people at [Kolibri][kolibri] that helped make this happen.
+I want to thank [Telma Guðbjörg Eyþórsdóttir][telma] and [Jóhann Guðmundsson][johann] (both software developers at Kolibri) for kickstarting and driving this survey—their initiative made this all possible!
+Additional thanks go to [Anna Signý Guðbjörnsdóttir][anna] (CEO at Kolibri) and the other people at [Kolibri][kolibri] that helped make this happen.

 Kolibri is one of Iceland's foremost digital agencies, providing services related to creating digital experiences, such as product and software development and design.
-I'm not formally affiliated with them any way, but I have friends there.
+I'm not formally affiliated with them in any way, but I have friends there.

 [kolibri]: https://www.kolibri.is/en
 [anna]: https://www.linkedin.com/in/annasigny/